OctoPrint/OctoPrint/docs/jsclientlib/files.rst

        An optional object or a serialized JSON string of additional user supplised data to associate with the uploaded file.

-   See :ref:`Upload file <sec-api-fileops-uploadfile>` for more details on the file upload API and :js:func:`OctoPrint.upload` for more details on the underlying library upload mechanism, including what values are accepted for the ``file`` parameter.
+   See :ref:`Upload file or create folder <sec-api-fileops-uploadfile>` for more details on the file upload API and :js:func:`OctoPrint.upload` for more details on the underlying library upload mechanism, including what values are accepted for the ``file`` parameter.

    :param string location: The location to upload the file to
-   :param object or string file: The file to upload, either a
+   :param object or string file: The file to upload, see :js:func:`OctoPrint.upload` for more details
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrint.files.download(location, path, opts)